 Family Christmas Eve Service (5 PM) Children of all ages are included in this joyful service led by our children!

-Come enjoy our Joyful Noise Choir as they present the Christmas Story through their delightful musical "Arrest These Merry Gentlemen!"
+Come enjoy our Joyful Noise Choir as they present the Christmas Story through their delightful musicals.
 In addition EVERY CHILD that attends is welcome to take part in our living nativity.
 Choose a costume piece (shepherd's head dress and staff, angel halo, or kingly crown) when you arrive or come dressed in costume.
 We will call you up during the singing of your character's favorite Christmas carol!
 Praise the Lord with us!
 This service will be faithful and full of joy for all ages!